WFU/Southern Cone: Chile & Argentina

 This course is taught in Spanish and English

-3 credit UDP course taught in Spanish with Chilean students in the area of student interest (required for those students with the prerequisite Spanish language skills).
-Below are the curently approved course, we expect this list to grow (please note that not every course listed is offered every semester):
+Students can then complete their schedule by taking a 3 credit UDP course taught in Spanish with Chilean students in the area of student interest (required for those students with the prerequisite Spanish language skills).
+Below are the currently approved course, we expect this list to grow (please note that not every course listed is offered every semester):

 WFU/Southern Cone Course Approvals